ahemmatifar/sox/README.md

 To run the tests, change to project directory and run `make test`

 ### Documentation
 This project uses Sphinx for documentation.
-To build the documentation, change to docs directory (`cd docs`) and run `make html`.
+To build the documentation locally, change to docs directory (`cd docs`) and run `make html`.